Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales: Cosmological observables

-Before kinetic decoupling, the effective elastic interactions damp perturbations in the linear power spectrum, which would otherwise grow and form the first DM structures, i.e. protohalos \cite{Shoemaker:2013tda}.
-After {$T_{\rm{kd}}$} the interactions are too weak to keep sustaining local thermal equilibrium and the remaining elastic scatterings can be described as sources of entropy in an imperfect DM fluid \cite{Hofmann:2001bi}.
-The corresponding damping masses can be estimated by $M_{\rm d}=(4\pi/3) \rho_{\rm m}(T_{\rm kd})/H^3(T_{\rm kd})$, since all the DM candidates within the Hubble radius at kinetic decoupling were in thermal contact with the dark radiation plasma.
+since all the DM candidates within the Hubble radius at kinetic decoupling were in thermal contact with the dark radiation plasma.
 In general, collisionless damping or free streaming should be taken into account as well.
-This is not the case here, because for values of {$m$} in the TeV range free streaming is negligible.
-As stated in Refs. \cite{Vogelsberger:2015gpr,Boehm:2000gq,Aarssen:2012fx}, the ``missing satellite'' problem can be solved by damping masses of the order of dwarf galaxies, i.e. of approximately {$10^{8-9}M_{\odot}$}.
-This is equivalent to {$T_{\rm{kd}}\sim{}\,{}$}keV \cite{Tulin:2017ara}, which satisfies the Lyman-{$\alpha$} bound, as stated in Refs. \cite{Aarssen:2012fx,Shoemaker:2013tda,Bullock:2010uy,Baur:2015jsy} and more recently in Ref. \cite{Irsic:2017ixq}.
-These values are not excluded by any current collider and DM direct-search constraints and can be accomodated very well in this model.
-We point out that CDM theories usually obtain damping masses in the range of the earth mass \cite{Green:2005fa}, which lies well below the resolution capabilities of current numerical simulations \cite{Gondolo:2016mrz}.
-In order to satisfy Lyman-{$\alpha$} measurements \cite{Baur:2015jsy}, we consider a temperature of kinetic decoupling {$T_{\rm kd}$} after BBN and before the sub-keV epoch, as in Ref. \cite{Balducci:2017vwg}.
+However, they are negligible for the values of {$m_{\chi}^{\left(i\right)}$} considered here (see assumption (\ref{assum3})).
+As stated in Refs. \cite{Vogelsberger:2015gpr,Boehm:2000gq,Aarssen:2012fx}, the missing satellite problem can be solved by damping masses of the order of dwarf galaxies, i.e. of approximately {$10^{8-9}M_{\odot}$}.
+Thus, by Eq. (\ref{damping-mass}), a temperature of kinetic decoupling in the keV range is required \cite{Tulin:2017ara,Karananas:2018goc,Hager:2020une}.
+Such values are not excluded by any current collider and DM direct-search constraints and can be accomodated very well in this model.
+Furthermore, a kinetic decoupling happening after BBN but before the sub-keV epoch satisfies all Lyman-{$\alpha$} constraints \cite{Aarssen:2012fx,Shoemaker:2013tda,Bullock:2010uy,Baur:2015jsy, Balducci:2017vwg}.
 More recent constraints are presented in Ref. \cite{Irsic:2017ixq}, but they might be overly restrictive.
-An analytic derivation of the expression for the temperature of kinetic decoupling {$T_{\rm{kd}}$} can be found in Ref. \cite{Bringmann:2006mu}.
-Applying this prescription to the case $N_{\ell}=1$ or equivalently for any $N$ as long as the relic abundance is fixed through the freeze out of the {$i$}-th dark lepton, we obtain \begin{widetext}
+We point out that {$\Lambda{}$}CDM theories usually obtain damping masses in the range of the earth mass \cite{Green:2005fa}, which lies well below the resolution capabilities of current numerical simulations \cite{Gondolo:2016mrz}.
+An analytic derivation of the expression for the temperature of kinetic decoupling {$T_{\rm{kd}}$} given a specific particle model can be found in Ref. \cite{Bringmann:2006mu}.
+Applying this prescription to the case $N=1$ or equivalently for any $N$ as long as the relic abundance is fixed through the freeze out of the {$i$}-th dark lepton, we obtain